metafacture/metafacture-documentation/Fix-User-Guide.md

 Internally FIX knows arrays, objects/hashes and simple elements.
 How a format is translated depends on the `decode-...` command in the MF Workflow.
 Only one thing is specific to the fix, as in Catmandu: a repeated field is translated into a list depending on the real input data of the single record.
 Elements with the suffix `[]` are interpreted as arrays.

-Since function manipulate, add or remove elements in a record, it is essential to understand the way on can adress source or target elements.
+Since functions manipulate, add or remove elements in a record, it is essential to understand the way you can address source or target elements.

 e.g.:
 ```PERL